AgoraIO/video-sdk-samples-unity/README.md

   environment with a restricted network.
 - [Secure channel encryption](./Assets/media-stream-encryption/) - integrate built-in data encryption into your app using Video SDK.
+- [Stream media to a channel](./Assets/play-media/) - play video and audio files during online social and business interactions.

 ## Prerequisites